eslint/eslint/README.md

     * An existing formatter is removed.
     * Part of the public API is removed or changed in an incompatible way.

-Because our policy allows a minor release to result in reporting more errors, it can be seen as a "breaking change".
-Thus if you don't want an update to ESLint to break your lint build, we recommend you you `~` in `package.json` e.g. `"eslint": "~3.1.0"` in order to only get patch changes.
+According to our policy, any minor update may report more errors than the previous release (ex: from a bug fix).
+As such, we recommend using the tilde (`~`) in `package.json` e.g. `"eslint": "~3.1.0"` to guarantee the results of your builds.

 ## Frequently Asked Questions